ncatlab/nlab-content/pages/7/6/0/0/67/content.md

-Eugene Lerman kindly provided the following information on Hofer's theory of _polyfolds_, apparently a certain kind of [[generalized smooth spaces]].
+Eugene Lerman kindly provided the following information on Hofer's theory of _polyfolds_, apparently a certain kind of [[generalized smooth space]]s.

 #Reviews#